okisanjp/docker-rails-mysql/README.md

 # docker-rails-mysql
-rails and mysql with docker-compose with data volume container
+rails and mysql by docker-compose with data volume container

 ## 構成